 Ok Alone includes the ‘High Risk’ function where workers can change the frequency of their check-in depending on their circumstances.
 The check-in can be set to every 10 minutes if required.
 Using this feature also alerts the worker’s company that they are entering an area where they feel more vulnerable or that has a higher potential for danger.
 This function allows the worker to update their company to their new situation without having to phone in.
 Once the shorter time elapses an alarm goes off to alert the worker.
 Once the worker has safely checked in the countdown timer automatically reverts to the originally set intervals.

 Sometimes an electrician won’t be able to check in when their timer elapses.
 They may have both hands full using tools, they may be up a ladder or in a harness and unable to tap their app.
-Knowing this, Ok Alone developed their hands free technology, so lone workers can check in using only their voice.
-The smartphone app has the option to programme voice commands that can be spoken to start shift, check in, get help or log out at the end of a shift.
+Knowing this, Ok Alone developed their hands free technology so lone workers can check in using only their voice.
+The smartphone employee monitoring app has the option to programme voice commands that can be spoken to start shift, check in, get help or log out at the end of a shift.
 This adds an additional level of safety to tasks for people who work with their hands but still need to communicate with others.

 Man Down/Worker Down Function